 UNARMED does not have a node/script, we want to make sure the player is not

 UNARMED before trying to get the node/script attached to

 Next, we check to see if the current weapon can be refilled.
 If the current weapon can, we add a full clip/magazine worth of ammo to the weapon by

 multiplying the current weapon’s

-AMMO_IN_MAG variable times however much ammo clips we’re adding (
+AMMO_IN_MAG value by however many ammo clips we’re adding (

 Notice how we’re not limiting the amount of ammo you can carry.
-To limit the amount of ammo each weapon can carry, you need to add a additional variable to
+To limit the amount of ammo each weapon can carry, you need to add an additional variable to

 each weapon’s script, and then clamp the weapon’s